Welcome to my personal webpage!

 Here you can find my photos around of the world.

-which is based on "How to become a GOOD Theoretical Physicist "by Gerard 't Hooft and a Data Science Reference guide for data science,
+I maintain a Theoretical Physics Reference guide which is based on "How to become a GOOD Theoretical Physicist "by Gerard 't Hooft and a Data Science Reference guide for data science, machine learning, big data and related stuff.

-Since 2009 I use GNU/Linux, starting with Mandriva Linux and experimenting with Ubuntu → Slackware → Fedora → Debian, since 2014 I am using Arch Linux, remaining up to now due to its principles.
-Here a list of my installed packages (which can be easily retrieved and installed) to do research in computational physics/astrophysics/data science and everything else.
-The majority of packages are handled as dependencies:, I do like to maintain a minimum list/system, and if you don't use an arch-based system I would recommend you to see this explicitly software package list instead.
-I also have been using Gentoo, a highly flexible, source-based Linux distribution.
-Since it appeals to Linux users who want a full control of the software that is installed and running on their compute, it requires time to configure and tune, so I recomend Arch as an out-of-the-box experience.
+Since 2008 I use GNU/Linux, starting with Mandriva Linux and experimenting with UbuntuSlackwareFedoraDebian, from 2014 to 2023 I have used Arch Linux, due to its principles.
+I do like to maintain a minimum system, here a list of software package that I use to do research in computational physics/astrophysics/data science and everything else.
+Since 2023 I have been using Gentoo, a highly flexible, source-based Linux distribution.
+Since it appeals to Linux users who want a full control of the software that is installed and running on their compute, it requires time to configure and tune, so I recomend Arch as an out-of-the-box experience..

 I like history of natural sciences, how the development went from ancient times to present, and also scientific genealogy (in special physics and mathematics).